Project-MONAI/MONAI/CONTRIBUTING.md

 Please type `make help` for all supported format options.

+#### Automatic code formatting
+MONAI provides support of automatic Python code formatting via [a customised GitHub action](https://github.com/Project-MONAI/monai-code-formatter).
+This makes the project's Python coding style consistent and reduces maintenance burdens.
+Commenting a pull request with `/black` triggers the formatting action based on [`psf/Black`](https://github.com/psf/black) (this is implemented with [`slash command dispatch`](https://github.com/marketplace/actions/slash-command-dispatch)).

+Steps for the formatting process:
+- After submitting a pull request or push to an existing pull request, make a comment to the pull request to trigger the formatting action.
+The first line of the comment must be `/black` so that it will be interpreted by [the comment parser](https://github.com/marketplace/actions/slash-command-dispatch#how-are-comments-parsed-for-slash-commands).
+- [Auto] The GitHub action tries to format all Python files (using [`psf/Black`](https://github.com/psf/black)) in the branch and makes a commit under the name "MONAI bot" if there's code change.
+The actual formatting action is deployed at [project-monai/monai-code-formatter](https://github.com/Project-MONAI/monai-code-formatter).
+- [Auto] After the formatting commit, the GitHub action adds an emoji to the comment that triggered the process.
+- Repeat the above steps if necessary.

 #### Signing your work
 MONAI enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on all pull requests.
 All commit messages should contain the `Signed-off-by` line with an email address.
 The [GitHub DCO app](https://github.com/apps/dco) is deployed on MONAI.
 The pull request's status will be `failed` if commits do not contain a valid `Signed-off-by` line.